 The jury’s $1.7-million-dollar verdict in this case sends a powerful message that employers who do not take sexual harassment training seriously will pay the price.
 For those that are race fans, that is what us sexual harassment employment attorneys call dropping the hammer.

-working environment, you should not wait to call the right attorney at (216) 291-4744 to schedule a free and confidential consultation.
-At The Spitz Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
+working environment, you should not wait to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
+At Spitz, The Employee’s Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
 Sexual harrassment is a former of gender discrimination, and employers should be held accountable if they discriminate against female workers in any fashion – but particularly for sexual harrassment.

 The materials available at this gender discrimination and employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It is best contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harassment/hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
 The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.